madeofpendletonwool/PinePods/README.md

 ## Features

 Pinepods is a complete podcast management system and allows you to play, download, and keep track of podcasts you (or any of your users) enjoy.
 It allows for searching and subscribing to hosts and podcasts using The Podcast Index or Itunes and provides a modern looking UI to browse through shows and episodes.
 In addition, Pinepods provides simple user management and can be used by multiple users at once using a browser or app version.
-Everything is saved into a MySQL or Postgres database including user settings, podcasts and episodes.
+Everything is saved into a MySQL, MariaDB, or Postgres database including user settings, podcasts and episodes.
 It's fully self-hosted, open-sourced, and I provide an option to use a hosted search API or you can also get one from the Podcast Index and use your own.
 There's even many different themes to choose from!
 Everything is fully dockerized and I provide a simple guide found below explaining how to install and run Pinepods on your own system.

+There's plenty more features as well, check out the [Pinepods Site](https://www.pinepods.online/docs/Features/smart-playlists) for more!

 ## Try it out! :zap: